tschwaab1/Fridgerator/README.md

 The basic function like Add, Delete, Update and Sort are working fine.
 The integration of a QR-Code scanner is not working yet but almost complete integrated.

+## Contact

+You can contact me if you have any doubts or questions: info@tschwaab.net

 ## Preview

 ![](https://github.com/tschwaab1/Fridgerator/blob/main/preview/Fridge.PNG)